CPNV-ES/LiveCoding/docs/server/languages.md

     'description': ''
     }

-This file is required in each personal language that you have created.
+This file is required in each package that you have created.
 The are two main informations that are necessary:

     - The language name